“I want you guys to be stuck on a video game that is teaching you something other than just blowing up something” President Obama

-- Using game elements during lesson’s explanations, to avoid bored minds.
+- Using game elements during the lesson’s explanations, to avoid bored minds.

 - Enabling learning in a forgiving environment, which allows for risk-free mistakes.

 - Tapping into intrinsic motivation.
-Create an context and narrative, and then select the most appropriate game elements to create an immersive experience to take a player on a journey.
+Create a context and narrative, and then select the most appropriate game elements to create an immersive experience to take a player on a journey.